Thomae formula for Abelian covers of $\mathbb{CP}^{1}$: Introduction

 \section{Introduction}

-The references \cite{[Th1]} and \cite{[Th2]} from the 19th century found a relation between the even theta constants on a hyper-elliptic Riemann surface $X$ and certain polynomials in the branching values.
-More explicitly, for every even theta characteristics $e$ there exists a polynomial $p_{e}$ in the branching values of $X$ such that the quotient $\theta^{8}[e](0,\tau)/p_{e}$ is independent of the choice of $e$.
-Moreover, this common quotient was shown in these references to be invariant under perturbations of the branching values, when dividing by a certain determinant.
-These formulae are now known, after the author of these references, as \emph{Thomae formulae}.
-They can be interpreted as the quotient being a constant parameter on the moduli space of hyper-elliptic curves of a given genus.
+The references \cite{[Th1]} and \cite{[Th2]} from the 19th century found a relation between the non-vanishing even theta constants on a hyperelliptic Riemann surface $X$ and certain polynomials in the branching values.
+More explicitly, if $X$ has genus $g$ and $\lambda_{j}$, $1 \leq j \leq 2g+2$ are the branching values, then every even theta characteristic $e$ whose theta constant does not vanish is associated with a partition of the set $\{\lambda_{j}\}_{j=1}^{2g+2}$ of branching values into two disjoint sets, say $I$ and $I^{c}$, each of cardinality $g+1$, and we define the polynomial $p_{e}$ to be $\prod_{\{i,j \in I|i<j\}}(\lambda_{i}-\lambda_{j})^{2}\prod_{\{i,j \in I^{c}|i<j\}}(\lambda_{i}-\lambda_{j})^{2}$.
+Choosing a canonical homology basis for $X$, say $a_{i}$ and $b_{i}$ with $1 \leq i \leq g$, we let $\tau$ be the (usual) period matrix arising from integrating the dual basis of the differentials of the first kind on $X$ along the $b_{i}$s, we define $C$ to be the matrix formed by integrating the natural basis for these differentials (which usually differs from the dual one) along the $a_{i}$s, and we set $\theta[e](0,\tau)$ to be the theta constant corresponding to the characteristic $e$.
+The results of \cite{[Th1]} and \cite{[Th2]} state that the quotient $\frac{\theta^{8}[e](0,\tau)}{(\det C)^{4}p_{e}}$ depends neither on $e$ nor on the branching values on $X$.
+These formulae are now known as \emph{Thomae formulae}, after the author of these references.